plasne/engineering-samples/aspnetcore/README.md

 ## Application Insights

-An environmental variable must be set as APPINSIGHTS_KEY.
+An environmental variable must be set as APPINSIGHTS_INSTRUMENTATIONKEY.
 Querying the /weatherforecast endpoint will log the request to App Insights.

 You should check the logs for type "requests" or you can use the Live Metrics Stream.